sspinc/glass-octopus/README.md

     $ rake # or rake test

-When you are done run `rake docker:down` to clean up docker containers.
+When you are done run `docker-compose down` to clean up docker containers.

 ## License